dcsil/lexislabs/team/principles.md

   - They are still expected to provide any relevant updates via an alternate format, such as a message on the main communication channel.
 - Subteam meetings (e.g. meetings specifically involving those working on back-end development) may also be held as needed.
 - Ad-hoc meetings are encouraged, especially when it would be faster than messaging.
 However, we acknowledge that some members may require some time to prepare their thoughts.
-- Team members will maintain a Calendly or some other system to indicate when they are available for collaborative working sessions as needed.
-However, sufficient notice (a “booking”) should still be given prior to these sessions.

 ## Work